sindresorhus/neat-csv/readme.md

 > Fast CSV parser

-Convenience wrapper around he superfast streaming [`csv-parser`](https://github.com/mafintosh/csv-parser) module.
+Convenience wrapper around the superfast streaming [`csv-parser`](https://github.com/mafintosh/csv-parser) module.
 Use that one if you want streamed parsing.

 ## Install